salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

 version
 ```

-    The function **`version`** just reports the current version of  MATLAB.
-Since there is just one line, there is just one line number: `1`.
+…The comman **`version`** just reports the current version of  MATLAB.
+Since there is just one line of code, there is just one line number: `1`.

 Many of these examples are designed to be copied directly into MATLAB, so you can try programming on your own.
 Notice if you hover over the lightly shaded area, a copy icon will appear.
 If you click on the icon, the code will be copied to your clipboard and you can then just paste into  MATLAB